-'Fifty Shades Freed' tops box office with $38.8 million, 'Peter Rabbit' Hops to $25 million
+'Fifty Shades Freed' Tops Box Office With $38.8 Million, 'Peter Rabbit' Hops to $25 Million

 Moviegoing will receive another major boost over the Presidents Day weekend with Disney-Marvel’s “Black Panther” opening Feb.
 16 and forecasted to take in as much as $150 million during the Friday-Monday period.
 Overall year-to-date domestic business as of Sunday is $1.234 billion, down 1.8 percent from 2017.

-“This weekend is merely the calm before the proverbial Marvel-powered storm as ‘Black Panther’ is poised to leap into theatres with potentially record-breaking results,” said Paul Dergarabedian, senior media analyst with comScore.
+“This weekend is merely the calm before the proverbial Marvel-powered storm as ‘Black Panther’ is poised to leap into theaters with potentially record-breaking results,” said Paul Dergarabedian, senior media analyst with comScore.

 “Fifty Shades Freed” sees Jamie Dornan and Dakota Johnson return as Christian Grey and Anastasia Steele in the conclusion of the events set in motion in 2015’s “Fifty Shades of Grey” and 2017’s “Fifty Shades Darker.”
 Though the “Fifty Shades Freed” launch wound up above forecasts, it was not as strong as its predecessors.
 “Fifty Shades of Grey” opened with a sensational $85.2 million in 2015, and “Fifty Shades Darker” opened with $46.6 million on the same weekend last year.